uccser/verto/docs/source/processors/interactive.rst

       {% static 'thumbnail-2.png' %}

-    This can be overriden, see the override section below.
   - Each ``thumbnail`` provided is added to the ``images`` set in required files stored by Verto.
     The set of filepaths can be accessed after conversion,